cabo/kdwatch/README.md

 So the most likely use is going to be:

 ```
-kdwatch -r
+kdwatch
 ```

-or maybe
+to start a new server on a new port number.

+These tend to accumulate a bit, so sometimes you'll want to replace an existing one (here: port number 7992):

 ```
 kdwatch -r2
 ```

-for the second draft you are editing at the same time,

-or, if your drafts are weirdly named or you need to select one out of many
+If your drafts are weirdly named or you need to select one out of many

 ```